Parsl/parsl/docs/beginnerguide/chapter_03.rst

 Practical Guide: How Parsl Manages Concurrency
 ==============================================

-The code below is a simple demonstration of how to use Parsl to execute functions concurrently on multiple cores or nodes.
+This `code <https://github.com/Kanegraffiti/parsl/blob/beginner-user-guide/docs/beginnerguide/notebooks/Parsl_and_Concurrency.ipynb>`_ is a simple demonstration of how to use Parsl to execute functions concurrently on multiple cores or nodes.
 Let's break down what each part of the code does:

 1. Importing Libraries and Configuring Parsl
 ============================================